FBracun/Getting-and-Cleaning-Data/CodeBook.md

-Description of Data Tidy Dataset
+Description of Tidy Dataset
 =========================
-A tidy_dataset.csv contains 180 observations of 81 variables.
+A "tidy_dataset.csv" contains 180 observations of 81 variables.
 For each record it is provided:
-* A 79-feature vector with time and frequency domain variables.
+* A 79-feature vector with time or frequency domain variables.
 Features are the average values of the raw features grouped by "Activity" and "Subject".
 * Its activity label.
 * An identifier of the subject who carried out the experiment.

-#Raw data
+#Raw Data
 A full description of raw data can be found here: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones